• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This is the most amazing chocolate cupcake recipe - moist, soft, fluffy and a rich chocolate flavor.
+This is the most amazing chocolate cupcake recipe - moist, soft and fluffy with a rich chocolate flavor.
 These easy Paleo Chocolate Cupcakes are gluten free, grain free and dairy free.
 They're made with almond flour, sweetened with coconut sugar and perfect for any birthday or celebration.

 gluten-free-dairy-free-chocolate-cupcakes

-These are seriously the most amazing chocolate cupcakes!
+These are seriously the best paleo chocolate cupcakes!

 Paleo-almond-flour-chocolate-cupcakes